hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 `ProcessFolderSlot()` script function will wait for a single digit key press defining the slot to use, then it will call `CreateOpenFolder()` function to open predefined folder paths or create new folder inside of them.
 No need to create each of the 10 slots, however be sure to fill the three required variables when creating a slot.

+**Update:** This function is deprecated and remains for legacy usage, use the [CreateOpenFolder_X] function that is defined later on this guide.

 **Limitations of this function**
 	- Current function supports ten slots with a single digit [0-9]
 	- No label to identify and folder slot easily (which `CreateOpenFolder_X` will do)